STAR-Tsinghua/LiveEvaluationSystem/readme.md

 ## Environment settings

-The system is tested on Ubuntu18.04.
+The system is tested on Ubuntu18.04 and Ubuntu20.04.

 ### Toolchain